LiorZ/hdac8_thesis/thesis.rst

 	Although the substrate peptide was located in the dimerization region of the two protein, its backbone was a good starting point that generated the most accurate predictor.

-..
-TODO: See Ora's comments about this figure.

 Template selection
 ...................